La Fenice: New rooms

 "As it was, where it was", the motto for reconstruction of La Fenice, called for the opera house to be rebuilt as it was before the 1996 fire.

 This principle, however, was seen applying only to the rooms of particular historic and artistic importance.

 The opportunity was therefore taken to redesign the parts of the building that did not come into this category, resulting in the creation of three new rooms.

 In fiction

 Donna Leon's debut novel, Death at La Fenice (1992), the first in her Commissario (Detective) Guido Brunetti detective series, centers on a mystery surrounding the sensational death by cyanide poisoning of a famous orchestra conductor, in the midst of a production of La traviata at La Fenice.
-In several scenes the opera house is described in meticulous detail, as it was at the time of writing, previous to the third fire.
+In several scenes the opera house is described in meticulous detail, as it was at the time of writing, prior to the third fire.